WHY SHOULD YOU CHOOSE ME?

 In addition to advocacy, I bring extensive experience as a neutral.
 I act as a mediator and arbitrator, including in Med-Arb processes, offering parties efficient, practical, and principled dispute resolution tailored to the realities of the workplace.
 I also conduct independent workplace investigations, including investigations into harassment and sexual violence, for employers, academic institutions, and Indigenous organizations.
 My investigations are thorough, impartial, and grounded in procedural fairness.

-I am known for being a careful listener.
-Clients value my ability to balance empathy with strategic thinking, and to bring a calm, reasoned approach to emotionally charged workplace disputes.
-I aim to resolve matters fairly and efficiently, without losing sight of the human impact of workplace conflict.
+Known for being a careful listener, I bring a calm, reasoned approach to emotionally charged workplace disputes.
+Clients value my ability to balance empathy with strategic thinking while never losing sight of the human impact of conflict.

-If you are looking for a workplace lawyer who combines compassion with determination, and a dash of good humour, I may be the right fit.
+I approach each situation with a blend of reason and intelligence, and my knack for fair decision-making really sets me apart.
+If you’re seeking a lawyer who combines compassion with determination and a dash of good humour, I may be the right fit for you.

 Mediation